jamstack/jamstack.org/src/site/headless-cms/orchardcore.md

 ## Different website building strategies

-Orchard Core CMS supports different building strategies but there is one that allows you to expose contents via api and GraphQL:
+Orchard Core CMS supports different building strategies but there is one that allows you to expose content via API and GraphQL:

 - **Headless CMS**.
 The site only manages the content, and you create a separate application that will fetch the managed content using GraphQL or REST APIs.
 See [Sebastien Ros on Headless CMS with Orchard Core on YouTube](https://www.youtube.com/watch?v=4o9zG17cfa0).